Yashas14/Client-Server/README.md

 **Efficient, Reliable, and Secure Data Transfer between Clients and Servers!**

 **Overview:**
-This project implements a robust **Client-Server** communication system using Python, demonstrating how data is transmitted between a client and a server over a network.
+This project implements a robust **Client-Server** communication system using Java, demonstrating how data is transmitted between a client and a server over a network.
 The tool focuses on secure, efficient, and reliable exchange of messages, making it a versatile solution for real-world networking applications.
 Whether you're transferring text, files, or any other data, this system ensures smooth and fast communication across devices.

 **Key Features:**
 - **📶 Seamless Communication**: Establishes a reliable connection between the client and server, ensuring data is transmitted without interruption.